How to Find Roommates at U of U Who Won't Ruin Your Year (A Realistic Guide)

 Step 4: Ask questions that actually matter

 Do not rely on small talk.
 Ask direct questions early.
+Important questions to ask potential roommates:- What does a clean apartment mean to you?

 - How do you handle shared bills?